emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

     You will need an installation of *PostgreSQL 16*.
   ]
   - It's open source software and the main database system that will look at.
   - Depending on your system and how you want to install PostgreSQL, there are multiple ways to go about it.
-There are detailed descriptions in the Moodle-Room for you to follow.
+There are detailed descriptions in the MoodleRoom for you to follow.
   - It's totally up to you, but I would suggest you also download pgAdmin4, because it allows you to use an UI to interact with your database. pgAdmin4 is also free.
+    - pgAdmin4 also usually comes with the installation of PostgresQL in most cases.
 ]

 == Who are you?